sliverofthesun/telescopeImageSim/README.md

 *   Make a way to chek if the motion of the object will be visible.
 DONE
 *   Add this check to automatic image generation somehow.
 DONE
 *   Try doing a binary classifier to see if a CNN can identify moving object.
 DONE
-*   Add random direction to data generation DONE
+*   Add random direction to data generation.
+DONE
-*   Add other CCNs for other values
+*   Add other CCNs for other values.
+DONE
+*   Create model that regresses on all desired labels.
+DONE